Tomatoes

 Sun Gold

-This is one of the few hybrids that I grow and they are fast becoming a favorite for gardeners due to their fantastic taste and ridiculous producivity.
+This is one of the few hybrids that I grow and they are fast becoming a favorite for gardeners due to their fantastic taste and ridiculous productivity.
 I had a plant get knocked over in a bad storm and that didn’t slow it down one bit.
 I was harvesting daily.
 Colors range from bright orange to a deep orange/red.
 Plants are indeterminate and can be grown easily in a tomato cage but even better on a trellis.
 Space plants 24 inches apart.

 Geranium Kiss